yuvalmGS/gigaspaces-wiki-jekyll/xap97net/terminology---data-grid-topologies.markdown

 A set of space instances, typically running within their respective processing unit instances.
 The space instances are connected to each other to form a space cluster.
-The relations between the spaces define the [Data Grid Topology|#Data Grid Topology].
+The relations between the spaces define the depanlinkData Grid Topologytengahlink#Data Grid Topologybelakanglink.

 {% sub %}Key Sentence: A set of connected space instances holding objects form a space cluster{% endsub %}